chung-leong/pb2zig/pb2zig/README.md

 # pb2zig

-pb2zig is a CLI utility for translating Pixel Bender kernel into [Zig language](https://ziglang.org/) code.
+CLI utility for translating Pixel Bender kernel into [Zig language](https://ziglang.org/) code.
 You can also access its functionality through an API.

 ## Installation